New York State Safe Schools Against Violence in Education (SAVE)

 Child Abuse in an Educational Setting

-Reporting Requirements - This information outlines the required reporting process for reporting allegations of child abuse in an educational setting.
+Reporting Requirements - This information outlines the required reporting process for allegations of child abuse in an educational setting.

 Confidential Report of Allegation of Child Abuse in an Education Setting: